pavelpiha/123asd/STYLE_GUIDELINES.md

-# 123ASD Application Style Guide
+# Style-Guide-AI-Checker Application Style Guide

 ## Code Style

 1. **Components**:

 - Use stand alone Angular components.
-- Use only onPush CD strategy.
+- Use only onPush Change Detection strategy.
 - Common components should be stored in `src/app/common`
-- properties in @Component decorator should be sorted by next order:
+- metadata properties in @Component decorator should be sorted by next order:

 ```
  selector,
  templateUrl,
  styleUrls,
+ changeDetection,
  standalone,
  imports,
 ```